2014 Mayflower–Vilonia tornado: Formation

 At 7:06 p.m.
 CDT (0006 UTC), the tornado touched down on Heinze Cove in western Pulaski County, roughly 6 mi east of Paron, and tracked north-northeast.
 After crossing the Turkey Trail and uprooting trees at EF1 strength, the tornado dramatically intensified and struck a small residential area at EF3 intensity.
-Two homes were destroyed, and another was severely damaged in this area.
+Two homes were destroyed and another was severely damaged in this area.
 One of the homes was built with bolts along the foundation perimeter and was reduced to a bare slab, (Note: "Slabs" refer to the cement or brick foundations that buildings rest on, a feature common in structures located in the United States.) normally indicative of EF5 strength; however, it was found that the anchor bolts were not secured with nuts and washers, and nearby vehicles were not moved, which indicated a lesser intensity.
 Three people were killed in that area.
 The storm weakened as it turned more northeasterly and moved through a forested area.
 Damage to trees and homes in this area was rated EF1.
 At 7:14 p.m.
 (0014 UTC), it struck Northpoint at EF2 intensity, causing severe damage to several homes.
 Roofs were removed entirely from homes, though the walls on these structures remained mostly intact.
 After briefly crossing Lake Maumelle, the tornado caused significant tree damage between Roland and Natural Steps with some trees being stripped of their foliage and debarked.
 Moving through an unpopulated area, the tornado intensified before crossing the Arkansas River and entering Faulkner County around 7:26 p.m.
 (0026 UTC).

 Impact in Mayflower

+The tornado approaching Mayflower as seen from a security camera.

 The tornado entered Faulkner County and struck the River Plantation subdivision at the southwest edge of Mayflower.
 Here, EF4 damage took place with large, two-story homes being leveled with only piles of debris left on their foundations.
 On the northeast side of the subdivision, one person was killed after debris struck the door of her storm shelter and opened it, exposing her to the tornado.
 The storm shelter's door was found to have been of sub-standard construction.
 Near where this fatality took place, large concrete road barriers were blown over and moved, and calculations revealed that this was also likely indicative of EF4 intensity.
 Just outside the subdivision, a power substation sustained major damage.
 Continuing northeast, the storm tore across the south edge of Mayflower and crossed AR 365 and I-40, tossing semi-trucks, cars, and road equipment from the highway.
 I-40 was closed for a time after the storm.

 Track map of the tornado through southern Mayflower.
 The color-coded triangles indicate the level of damage at a specific location, and the red line indicates the path of the tornado.